Meet Our Team

 Pasco County School Board, Treasurer

-In addition to serving as the District 2 School Board Member for Pasco County Schools, Mrs. Beaudoin is an Instructor of Mathematics at The University of Tampa.
-She is a member of the Florida School Boards Association, Mathematics Association of America, National Council of Teachers of Mathematics, Florida Council of Teachers of Mathematics, National Society for Experiential Education, and serves on the Tourette Association of America Education Advisory Board.
-Mrs. Beaudoin received her B.S. in Mathematics Education from the University of South Florida and her M.Ed. in Curriculum and Instruction from The University of Tampa.
+Colleen Beaudoin has served in various academic roles for over 30 years.
+In addition to serving as the District 2 School Board Member for Pasco County Schools since 2016, Colleen is a Senior Lecturer of Mathematics at The University of Tampa.
+She is a member of the Florida School Boards Association, Mathematics Association of America, National Council of Teachers of Mathematics, Florida Council of Teachers of Mathematics, and National Society for Experiential Education.
+Colleen is married to Douglas and has three sons.
+She received her B.S. in Mathematics Education from the University of South Florida and her M.Ed. in Curriculum and Instruction from The University of Tampa.

 Joseph Resnick